Skip to main content

 A Basic Understanding of Honing Theory

 The honing theory posits that creativity arises from the continuous refinement and redefinition of a person’s worldview by the subconscious mind.
-It suggests that the creative process is not merely an act of generation but a complex interplay of cognitive processes involving both conscious and subconscious elements.
+It suggests that the creative process is not just an act of generation.
+Rather, it’s a complex interplay of cognitive processes involving both conscious and subconscious elements.

 The honing theory also highlights the importance of environmental influences and external feedback in the creative process.
 It suggests that our creative output is not just a product of our individual minds, but is also shaped by the cultural, societal, and historical context in which we exist.